Malcohol/BabelWires/README.md

 git clone --recurse-submodules https://github.com/Malcohol/BabelWires.git
 ```

-BabelWires is intended to be cross platform, but to date I have been working in a GNU/Linux environment.
+BabelWires is intended to be cross platform, but to date I have been working in a GNU/Linux environment, and building in other environments is currently untested.
-The ALSA (Advanced Linux Sound Architecture) plugin is not sufficiently abstracted within the build system, so a few files will probably need to be adjusted to build on other platforms.
-This will get fixed in time.

 ## License